scholokov/qax-portal-2/Meeting notes/Meeting notes 15.03.23.md

 ## Discussion topics:

+:black_square_button: Discuss to add new QA for Portal from other projecs - 2 min

 :black_square_button: Discuss requirements in Wiki - 15 min

 :black_square_button: Discuss next release: date and datails - 15 min max!